 << For detailed instructions in PDF form please click A/B Barcode Compare. >>

-Here’s a video showing a barcode scanning sled in action.
-It does not use or show A/B Compare but will give you an idea how fast you can scan and alternatives for sequentially scanning multiple barcodes.
+Here is a video showing the Honeywell Captuvo barcode scanning sled showing ‘point and shoot’ targeting.
+It does not use or show A/B Compare but will give you an idea how you can target barocdes.